 Homelands is committed to providing a sustainable operation and as such have joined the "Green Tourism" scheme.
-We have initially been graded as bronze but will be working to achieve a gold rating over the next few months.
+We were proud to be awarded a Green Tourism Gold award in March 2018.
 Our buildings have already achieved very high energy performance ratings as per the certification below and in Autumn 2018 we installed two 22kw electric vehicle type 2 fast charge points for use by the public and our visitors.
 These points are available on the Chargeplace Scotland network and you must be registered with them to use the points.

 Download our Sustainability Policy.

 Where feasible why not think about leaving the car behind.
 Homelands is very accessible by public transport with the nearest bus stops being 200m away.
 The X58 bus will take you directly to St Andrews or Edinburgh without changing bus.
 There are many things to do and see in both these locations; please see our local interest page for some suggestions of accessible and Green Tourism accredited attractions.
 The X58 bus is usually wheelchair accessible but please call the local Stagecoach disability helpline on 01383 660880 prior to starting your journey to ensure there have been no isues with lifts or ramps etc. for your particular journey.